All-On-4 Dental Implants cost

-We offer an all-inclusive teeth-in-a-day approach that not only streamlines full mouth set of teeth replacement on dental implant treatment but saves you time.
-Our approach also makes the teeth-in-a-day with all-on-four dental implants treatment much more affordable.
+We offer an all-inclusive teeth-in-a-day approach that not only streamlines a full mouth set of teeth replacement on dental implant treatment but saves you time.
+Our approach also makes the teeth-in-a-day with all-on-four dental implant treatment much more affordable.

 We also provide single teeth-in-a-day.
-The cost for a single implant is about $1,700 plus the implant crown.
+The cost for a single implant is about $2,200 plus the implant crown.
 The dental implant cost depends on the condition of the gums and jaw bone.
-The cost for two implants placement for a three-unit fixed bridge starts at about $3,200.
+The cost for two-implant placement for a three-unit fixed bridge starts at about $3,800.

 When multiple teeth are being replaced by dental implants, Teeth-in-a-day is indeed possible in most clinical situations.
 It is done when all of a patient’s lower and/or upper teeth are being replaced at once by dental implants and a permanent bridge within 24 hours.